mko-x/docker-clamav/README.md

 is listening on exposed port `3310`.

 # Releases
 Find the latest releases at the official [docker hub](https://hub.docker.com/r/mkodockx/docker-clamav) registry.
+There are different releases for the different platforms.

 # Usage
 ### Debian Buster Slim (default, :latest, :buster-slim, :stretch-slim)